ericogr/pulumi-slack/README.md

 # Permissions
-We need to configure some scopes to configure resources (Bot tokens):
+We need to configure some scopes to manage resources (Bot tokens):

 1. Open https://api.slack.com/apps